RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 sudo reboot
 ```

-Thats MoltenGamepad installed, but we need to pair our wiimotes with ```bluetoothctl```.
+That's MoltenGamepad installed, but we need to pair our wiimotes with ```bluetoothctl```.
 Nothing fancy, just simple bluetooth pairing in linux.

 Lets first load the hid-wiimote kernel module:
 ```shell